phlong3105/phlong3105.github.io/_pages/about.md

 edge devices.

-I received my Ph.D. in Computer Engineering from [Sungkyunkwan University](https://www.skku.edu/eng/index.do) in 2021, a M.Tech degree in Information Technology Management and a B.Sc degree in Computer Science.
+I received my Ph.D. in Computer Engineering from [Sungkyunkwan University](https://www.skku.edu/eng/index.do) in 2021, a M.Tech degree in Information Technology Management and a B.Sc. degree in Computer Science.
 Before joining AI Research, I worked on developing computer vision system for traffic surveillance (vehicle detection & tracking, traffic flow estimation) and developing mobile applications for industrial usages.